Ah, my little Wechter Pathmaker. Such a fine axe. I might have to sell it this summer, so let’s eulogize it in advance.

 Thing was, it had a price tag of about $1600.
 I think that was my annual income in 1995… so it wasn’t happening.
 I did take a postcard of the instrument and carried it with me for a decade.
 That’s right.
 I would put it on my desk at little temp jobs and dream of having the required cash flow someday.
 Silly, I know.

 Over the next six years I played it at dozens of small acoustic and jazz gigs – cafes, restaurants, galleries, art & private parties, etc. It also works great in the studio, thanks to electronics that mix three different pickup systems to get just the right tone.
-I liked to play it with its natural tone (like in this recording), but it works as well as any electric with effects and distortion (like this recording).
+I liked to play it with its natural tone, but it works as well as any electric with effects and distortion.